northscaler/release-management/readme.md

-# Deprecation Notice
+# `master` Branch Deprecation Notice

 > NOTE: the content in this branch is now frozen and will undergo no further development.
 > All new development will happen in the `dev` branch, however, the `master` branch will continue to be the default branch for backward compatibility.
 > You are encouraged to upgrade to the new releases beginning with 2.x.
-> Please see [the `dev` branch](https://gitlab.com/northscaler-public/release-management/-/tree/dev) for more information, including a [migration guide](https://gitlab.com/northscaler-public/release-management/-/blob/dev/migrating-from-pre-2.x.md).
+> Please see [the `dev` branch](https://gitlab.com/northscaler-public/release-management/-/tree/dev) for more information, including the [migration guide](https://gitlab.com/northscaler-public/release-management/-/blob/dev/migrating-from-pre-2.x.md).

 # Release Management Scripts